department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 <div class="va-introtext">

-Find out how to apply for a headstone, grave marker, or medallion to honor a Veteran or eligible family member.
+Find out how to apply for a headstone, grave marker, or medallion to honor a Veteran, service memeber, or eligible family member.

 </div>

 <div class="feature">

-### Who can be honored with a Veterans headstone, grave marker, or medallion?
+### Who can be honored with a Veterans headstone or marker?

-Any Veteran who was not dishonorably discharged and meets any of the requirements below may be eligible for a headstone, grave marker, or niche cover.
+If they meet any of the requirements below, Veterans who weren't dishonorably discharged and members of the Armed Forces who die on active duty may be eligible for a headstone or marker.

 **At least one of these must be true.
 The Veteran:**